DJHutira/PillarTDD/README.md

 	2: Stop Hour: An integer for last hour worked, exclusive.
 Should be rounded up to the nearest whole hour from the actual stop time.
 For example, if the actual stop time is 3:30, a 4 should be entered.

-	3: Family: A single character identifying the family worked for.
+	3: Family ID: A single character identifying the family worked for.
 Valid values are "A", "B", and "C".

+If the start/stop hours and Family ID are valid, the total pay is returned.
+If the staart/stop hours or Family ID is invalid, a negative one (-1) is returned.

 To run the tests, go to the main PillarTDD directory, and enter 'mvn test'.
 The output indicates the number of tests which have succeeded and failed.